Cocotte-Corp/PitchDark/BetaTestPlan.md

 - Players should be able to complete Mission 1 within 45-60 minutes
 - First-time players should be able to understand core mechanics without excessive tutorial prompts
 - Weapon degradation should be balanced to encourage strategic use without frustration
-- Brouillard effects should create tension without being overly punishing in early gameplay
+- Fog effects should create tension without being overly punishing in early gameplay

 ### Success Criteria